marko-js/marko/docs/state.md

 There are various tools available to manage state outside of a single component.
 Here are some basic guidelines.

 Typically we recommend using `attributes` to pass data in to a child component, and children can [emit events](./events.md#emitting-custom-events) to communicate back up to their parents.
-In some cases this can become cumbersum with deeply nested data dependencies or global state.
+In some cases this can become cumbersome with deeply nested data dependencies or global state.

 ### Global/Subtree